KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

   };
 });
 ```
 The above code first creates a `fields` array that will contain the command names, descriptions, and syntax in that chunk.
 We then place those fields directly into another object that represents the entire embed message.
 We are using embeds because they look super nice compared to regular text messages.
-I used this <a href="https://leovoel.github.io/embed-visualizer/" target="_blank">embed visualizer</a> to make quick work of setting up the template above.
+I used this [embed visualizer](https://leovoel.github.io/embed-visualizer/) to make quick work of setting up the template above.

 Alright, home stretch.
 We now need to configure how the bot will send the message and listen for the button presses.